Line of Credit

 - How the funds are used:

-- For a Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of securities or repayment of a margin loan.
+- For a Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of margin stock or repayment of a margin loan.

-- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of securities.
+- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of margin stock.

 - Interest rates: